 This has to be number one.
 Does the university have the right course for you?
 Keep in mind that unlike schools and colleges, universities do not follow a curriculum and so courses in the same subjects may cover different elements and modules at each university.

 Where is the university in relation to the town/city?
-Is it a campus based university, so all on one site (a bit like a school or college but on a larger scale) or is it in the centre with the university buildings dotted across the city?
-At Plymouth University we have the luxury of being a campus university but right across the road from the main city centre so we have the best of both worlds.
+Is it a campus-based university, so all on one site (a bit like a school or college but on a larger scale) or is it in the centre with the university buildings dotted across the city?
+At the University of Plymouth we have the luxury of being a campus university but right across the road from the main city centre so we have the best of both worlds.

 Check out what facilities it has for your course.
 Is the library open 24 hours?
 How big are the computer rooms?
 But also what are the facilities like for any extracurricular activities, such as sports centres and outdoor facilities.